-LDS Milestones Adoption - March 2016 Machiell Maich 2010
+LDS Milestones Adopt - March 2016

-- 2.3.54 Community Infrastructure Levy (CIL) is intended as a means of contributing to the funding of infrastructure required to deliver the policies and proposals in Local Plan including the Core Strategy and other Development Plan Documents.
+2.3.56 Community Infrastructure Levy (CIL) is intended as a means of contributing to the funding of infrastructure required to deliver the policies and proposals in Local Plan including the Core Strategy and other Development Plan Documents.
 It replaces part of the system of Planning Obligations (S106 Agreements), the scope of which will be restricted from 6 April 2015 with regard to pooling of developer contributions.
 The aim of CIL is to promote a fairer system to fund new infrastructure.
-In accordance with the Planning & Compulsory Purchase Act 2004, the Council has commenced the work towards CIL for the Bradford District in line with agreed Local Development Scheme. - 2.3.55 A report introducing CIL was taken to Executive on 22nd July 2011 which gave authorisation to commence work towards the adoption of CIL in the District as the principle means by which developer contributions towards infrastructure should be collected within Bradford district. - 2.3.56 In May 2014, the Council re-appointed consultant DTZ to undertake further CIL viability assessment work set within the context of the amended regulations and recent case law.
-The Council is expecting the final draft findings of the viability assessment by early June 2015. - 2.3.57 The Preliminary Draft Charging Schedule was published for comment July to September 2015.
+In accordance with the Planning & Compulsory Purchase Act 2004, the Council has commenced the work towards CIL for the Bradford District in line with agreed Local Development Scheme.

+- 2.3.57 A report introducing CIL was taken to Executive on 22nd July 2011 which gave authorisation to commence work towards the adoption of CIL in the District as the principle means by which developer contributions towards infrastructure should be collected within Bradford district. - 2.3.58 In May 2014, the Council re-appointed consultant DTZ to undertake further CIL viability assessment work set within the context of the amended regulations and recent case law. - 2.3.59 The Preliminary Draft Charging Schedule was published for comment July to September 2015.
 The consultation focused on the proposed charge rates in the Preliminary Draft Charging Schedule.
 A Background Report was prepared by way of further explanation.
-The following supporting evidence base documents were also made available for comment: - Bradford CIL Economic Viability Evidence (DTZ) Local Infrastructure Plan Evidence (CBMDC) - 2.3.58 Following consideration of the representations to the Preliminary Draft Charging Schedule the Draft Charging Schedule was approved by Full council on 20th October 2015, for submission to government for independent examination. - 2.3.59 The Draft Charging Schedule was published for public consultation over an 8 week period from Monday 14th December and ending 1.00pm on Monday 8th February 2016.
+The following supporting evidence base documents were also made available for comment:

+Bradford CIL - Economic Viability Evidence (DTZ) Local Infrastructure Plan Evidence (CBMDC)

+- 2.3.60 Following consideration of the representations to the Preliminary Draft Charging Schedule the Draft Charging Schedule was approved by Full council on 20th October 2015, for submission to government for independent examination. - 2.3.61 The Draft Charging Schedule was published for public consultation over an 8 week period from Monday 14th December and ending 1.00pm on Monday 8th February 2016.
 This was subsequently extended to Friday 22 April 2016.
-It was supported by an Economic Viability assessment addendum report, together with a installments policy, and Regulation 123 list.
-A total of 24 representations were received. - 2.3.60 The Council submitted the CIL Draft Charging Schedule to the Planning Inspectorate on 12 May 2016, for public examination by an independent Planning Inspector. - 2.3.61 The Examiner Ms Louise Nurser BA (Hons) Dip UP MRTPI was appointed to undertake the examination into the CIL.

-2.3.62 The Examiner considered a short series of hearings as part of the Examination process.
-The hearings took place on Tuesday 4 October.
-The Examiner's Report was received on 12 January 2017 which included a number or recommended Modifications to allow the Council to adopt the Charging Schedule.
+It was supported by an Economic Viability assessment addendum report, together with a installments policy, and Regulation 123 list. - 2.3.62 The Plan and the representations were submitted to the Secretary of State on 12th May 2016, for public examination by an independent Planning Inspector. - 2.3.63 The Secretary of State appointed Ms Louise Nurser BA (Hons) Dip UP MRTPI to undertake the examination.
+The Examiner considered a short series of hearings as part of the Examination process.
+The hearings took place on Tuesday 4 October. - 2.3.64 The Examiner's Report was received on 12 January 2017.
+The Bradford District Community Infrastructure Levy Charging Schedule was formally approved by Full Council on 21 March 2017 in line with the Examiner's recommendations which included some changes to the version submitted.
+It took effect from 1 July 2017.

-2.3.63 The Council will consider the Examiner's Report and recommendations at executive and Full Council in Spring 2017.
+Next Steps